The creative team that makes

 In his off-hours you can see him onstage with his R&B band or in the classroom pursuing a graduate degree.
 In 2007, Facebook's "Compare People" application voted Ezra the Best Dinner Companion, Most Fashionable, and Funniest.
 His Pandora stations generally fluctuate between Scrillex, Jack White, and Prince; while his Netflix channel stays relatively fixed on stand-up comedy.

-Tionenji Aiken (Tio Aiken) is the Director of Communications for Artspace Projects Inc. Recruited to Artspace in 2016 as the Communications Manager, Aiken has shifted the Artspace brand to focus on multi-format storytelling with a deep desire to highlight the intersectionality of Artspace's diverse residential communities and partnerships nationwide.
-Aiken is also the Program Director for the Rafala Green Fellowship program, a two-year fellowship that promotes equity and inclusion in non-profit real-estate by training the next generation of POCI emerging leaders working at the intersection of arts, real-estate, and community development.
+Tionenji Aiken (Tio Aiken) is the Vice President of Communications for Artspace Projects Inc. Recruited to Artspace in 2016 as the Communications Manager, Aiken has slowly shifted the Artspace brand to focus on multi-format storytelling with a deep desire to highlight the intersectionality of Artspace's diverse residential communities and partnerships nationwide.
+In 2017, Aiken became the Director of Communications.
+She also became the Program Director for the Rafala Green Fellowship program, a two-year fellowship that promotes equity and inclusion in non-profit real-estate by training the next generation of POCI emerging leaders working at the intersection of arts, real-estate, and community development, funded by the Ford Foundation.

-Aiken is also a practicing poet and a champion of anyone using their creative expression to make space in the world for positive change.
+Outside of her formal roles at Artspace, Aiken is a practicing poet and a champion of anyone using their creative expression to make space in the world for positive change.
 She currently sits on the advisory boards of Made Here MN and Giant Steps MN, and the Board of Directors for the Twin Cities Jazzfest.

 Kim Sanchez joined the Artspace team in 2017 as the tech support and programming manager at El Barrio's Artspace PS109.
 She is certified by I.A.OT.S. as a wedding and event designer and planner, as well as certified by I.C.O.E.S. as a music and film events manager.
 Currently, she is working towards achieving her associate degree in business management.